-As insurance companies provide payments in times of need, most people believe that they will be quickly covered by the adjuster for the losses and injuries incurred.
+As insurance companies provide payments in times of need, most people believe that the adjuster will quickly cover them for the losses and injuries incurred.

-However, the truth of the matter is that these companies are profit-driven businesses, and some of them may be looking to limit their liability.
-The process of getting a settlement is harder, and you may get a low-ball offer that won’t cover the financial cost that you had to bear because of the accident.
+However, the truth is that these companies are profit-driven businesses, and some of them may be looking to limit their liability.
+The process of getting a settlement is more complicated, and you may get a low-ball offer that won’t cover the financial cost that you had to bear because of the accident.

 Myth#2— Attorneys are Always Too Expensive

 Many auto accident victims avoid hiring an attorney because they view it as a legal expense.
 They think that they are already crippled financially with medical expenses and property damage, and the last thing they want is another expense by hiring an attorney.
 Their perception is that attorneys charge for every minute of consultation, asking for a hefty sum for case representation, but that is not necessarily the case.